Julia Hoffman: 1970 Parallel Time

 Julia decided to stay in Parallel Time to help Barnabas, taking the risk of Angelique discovering her true identity.
 Julia was speaking to Angelique when the witch suddenly felt her energy draining.
 She told Julia to go to her father Timothy Stokes' home, but Julia did not know where that was, and had to look in the phone book to find it.
-She went to Stokes' house, and he showed her the body of Roxanne Drew, whom he was using to keep Angelique alive.
+She went to Stokes' house, and he showed her the body of Roxanne Drew (Donna Wandrey), whom he was using to keep Angelique alive.
 Stokes told her that he had given the body an injection, and that Angelique should have recovered.
-He also inadvertently revealed how to destroy Angelique: by killing the body of the young girl.
-Julia reported this to Barnabas, and arranged for a time when they could enter Stokes' home and kill the body.
-Although Barnabas planned to stab the girl, he was stopped by the sight of her beauty.
-Julia told Barnabas that his choice to keep the girl alive was wrong, and that Angelique's future wrongdoings were now Barnabas' responsibility.
-Barnabas had Julia examine the body, and she determined that the girl showed the signs of being near death.
+He also inadvertently revealed how to destroy Angelique: by killing Roxanne.
+Julia reported this to Barnabas, and arranged for a time when they could enter Stokes' home and kill Roxanne.
+Although Barnabas planned to stab Roxanne, he was stopped by the sight of her beauty.
+Julia told Barnabas that his choice to keep Roxanne alive was wrong, and that Angelique's future wrongdoings were now Barnabas' responsibility.
+Barnabas had Julia examine Roxanne's body, and she determined that she showed the signs of being near death.
 Stokes returned, and Julia urged Barnabas to leave.
 She explained to Stokes that she had come to the house because of a premonition that Angelique was in danger, and he believed her lie.
-After Quentin was arrested for the murder of Bruno, Julia and Barnabas discussed having missed their only opportunity to destroy the body, and that doing so after Quentin's arrest would only serve to hurt him.
+After Quentin was arrested for the murder of Bruno, Julia and Barnabas discussed having missed their only opportunity to destroy Roxanne's body, and that doing so after Quentin's arrest would only serve to hurt him.
 Barnabas urged Julia to stay with Angelique as much as possible.

-Julia spoke to Carolyn Stoddard Loomis, and they agreed that, although Angelique had been responsible for the death of Bruno, that someone else had been to blame for Angelique's own murder (1042).
+Julia spoke to Carolyn Stoddard Loomis, and they agreed that, although Angelique had been responsible for the death of Bruno, that someone else had been to blame for Angelique's own murder.
 When Carolyn remembered events from the night of Angelique's death and refused to tell Julia, the doctor began to suspect that Carolyn was protecting Will Loomis.
-Later, Barnabas decided to steal Roxanne's body from Stokes' home to use it against Angelique, hoping that reviving the girl would incapacitate his enemy.
+Later, Barnabas decided to steal Roxanne's body from Stokes' home to use it against Angelique, hoping that reviving Roxanne would incapacitate his enemy.
 Citing Julia's experience with bringing Adam to life, Barnabas expected Julia to help.
 To his surprise, she refused, disagreeing with his plan.
-When Barnabas returned later with the body, however, Julia agreed to help her friend to keep him out of danger.
+When Barnabas returned later with Roxanne's body, however, Julia agreed to help her friend to keep him out of danger.